unbelievableflavour/Cotton/README.md

 ### How to creating your map
 Open the `map.idtk` file to open map in LDtk.

-### How to font
-I recommend using the official online Caps tool from Panic. `https://play.date/caps/`

 ## How to compile & play

 1. Open `VS Code`.